TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

    .. method:: selection_remove(*items)

-      Remove *items* from the selection.
+      Remove *items* kutoka the selection.

       .. versionchanged:: 3.6
          *items* can be passed as separate arguments, not just as a single tuple.